Financial risks and opportunities

 Exchange rate risks and opportunities

 The Daimler Group’s global orientation means that its business operations and financial transactions are connected with risks and opportunities related to fluctuations in currency exchange rates.
 This applies in particular to fluctuations of the euro against the US dollar, Chinese renminbi, British pound and other currencies such as those of growth markets.
 An exchange rate risk or opportunity arises in business operations primarily when revenue is generated in a currency different from that of the related costs (transaction risk).
 This applies in particular to Mercedes-Benz Cars & Vans.
 A major portion of its revenue is generated in foreign currencies while most of its production costs are denominated in euros.
 Daimler Trucks & Buses is also exposed to such transaction risks, but to a lesser degree because of its worldwide production network.
-Regularly updated currency risk exposures are successively hedged with suitable financial instruments (predominantly currency forwards and options) in accordance with exchange rate expectations, which are continually reviewed, whereby both risks and opportunities are limited.
+Regularly updated currency risk exposures are successively hedged with suitable financial instruments (predominantly currency forwards and currency options) in accordance with exchange rate expectations, which are continually reviewed, whereby both risks and opportunities are limited.
 Any overcollateralization caused by changes in exposure is generally reversed by suitable measures without delay.
 Exchange rate risks and opportunities also exist in connection with the translation into euros of the net assets, revenues and expenses of the companies of the Group outside the euro zone (translation risk); these risks are not generally hedged.

 Interest rate risks and opportunities